Call Today! Free Immediate Response (818) 781-1570

 Discovery Process

-One of the critical issues which is addressed between the parties, usually off the record, at these setting dates is discovery
+One of the critical issues that is addressed between the parties, usually off the record, at these setting dates is discovery

 The government has an ongoing duty, both constitutional and statutory in the case of California state courts, to turn over important evidence in the government's possession such as: